carlossss111/osuhighscore/README.md

 status = WiFi.begin(ssid); //FOR NO ENCRYPTION.
 status = WiFi.begin(ssid, keyIndex, key); //FOR WEP ENCRYPTION.
 ```
+6. Download the dependencies in the section below.
+7. Upload the code.
+Check everything works using the serial monitor.
+Once connected to WiFi it should print out some details from your profile every few seconds.
-6. Upload the code to the arduino and make some good Osu! plays.
+8. Make some good Osu! plays.
 ## Dependencies
 All of the dependencies are available for download in the Arduino IDE library manager.
 * Servo (usually pre-installed) (https://www.arduino.cc/en/Reference/Servo)
 * WiFi101 (https://www.arduino.cc/en/Reference/WiFi101)
 * ArduinoJson (https://github.com/bblanchon/ArduinoJson)
 ## Software
 The software is very WIP, I'll update this shortly.